 by John Ellis Upon finding out that my wife was expecting our second child, I began praying for another daughter.
 With a highly intelligent little girl filled with curiosity and creativity lording over our household, I couldn’t imagine how a boy could best the advantages of having another girl.
 To be sure, my daughter had … Continue reading In Celebration of My Son Who Turns 10 Today

 by John Ellis Critiquing complementarianism is risky business.
-Doing so carries the substantial prospect that you will be accused of being ideologically somewhere on the slippery slope that terminates with being voted Grand Marshall of Key West’s Pride Parade.
+Doing so carries the substantial prospect that you will be accused of being ideologically located somewhere on the proverbial slippery slope that terminates with you being voted Grand Marshall of Key West’s Pride Parade.
 And I get it.
 Really, I do.
-Considering the wild and wacky times in which we … Continue reading Critiquing Complementarianism: Are Men and Women Different?
+Considering the wild and wacky times … Continue reading Critiquing Complementarianism: Are Men and Women Different?

 My mom with her her precious grandkids a few weeks before she met Jesus face-to-face. by John Ellis Years before the most recent financial crisis turned “staycation” into a buzzword, my mom was planning our family’s staycations.
 As a Christian schoolteacher married to an independent, fundamentalist Baptist pastor, she turned resourcefulness into a finely honed … Continue reading A Tribute to My Mom